FLAGlab/flaglab.github.io/_researchareas/ai-research.md

 description: We perform fundamental research in artificial intelligence and machine learning approaches, and their application

 people:
-  - prof-om
+  - om
-  - prof-st
+  - nc
-  - prof-nc
+  - hn
-  - prof-hn
+  - rm
-  - prof-rm
+  - ManuelMosquera

 layout: areas
 order: 2